Nintendo Land: Solo attractions

-The player uses the GamePad's gyroscope abilities to tilt a trolley through a platform-based obstacle course, influenced by the original Donkey Kong arcade game.
+The player uses the GamePad's gyroscope abilities to guide a trolley through a platform-based obstacle course inspired by the original Donkey Kong arcade game.
 In addition to the tilt input to move the trolley, the player controls the GamePad's two analog sticks, L and R shoulder buttons, and microphone to activate various levers, elevators, and pathways to advance themselves throughout the course.